franco-on-git/Scripts-and-Commands/README.md

 This is a <sup>superscript</sup> text<br>
 This is an <ins>underlined</ins> text<br>

-## ALERTS
-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

 ## TABLE FORMATTING
 - You can create tables with pipes `|` and hyphens `-`.